Thore-Adams1/semi-classical-slab-response-function/README.md

   -C CHUNKS, --chunks CHUNKS
                         Number of chunks.
   -P CHUNK_PARAMETER, --chunk-parameter CHUNK_PARAMETER
                         Parameter on which to chunk.
-Defaults to first variable parameter -I CHUNK_ID, --chunk-id CHUNK_ID
+Defaults to variable parameter with the most values.
+  -I CHUNK_ID, --chunk-id CHUNK_ID
                         Chunk id. (from 1 to --chunks)
 ```